 In the business of underground utility locating services, it is critical that you know what exactly lies beneath the surface at a site such as pipes and conduits.
 The replacement and rerouting of underground infrastructure can be time-consuming, often very costly and is a disturbance to the environment.
 It is thus important to utilize tools that would provide accurate assessments and efficiently save on time, resources, and space.

 The tools used for locating utilities are quite diverse, but most are met with multiple limitations.
-One method commonly used is the energizing of cables and metals with electric current and then with the help of a magnetic-field sensor, detect the current.
+One method commonly used is the energizing of cables and metals with electric current and then with the help of a magnetic-field sensor, detecting the current.
 However, there are instances where the metallic object is broken, or there is a presence of non-metallic elements, which makes detection of current impossible or difficult.
-Read more about private locate company near me.
+Read more about a private locate company near me.

-Ground Penetrating Radar (GPR) is an underground utility locator that uses radio waves to locate sub-surface structures and objects without causing any damages.
+Ground Penetrating Radar (GPR) is an underground utility locator that uses radio waves to locate sub-surface structures and objects without causing any damage.
 The radio waves/signals/frequencies will bounce off the object it comes to contact with and is received back at the antenna.
 From the antenna, they are transmitted by wire to a computer for processing, analysis, and display on the computer screen.

-GPR is used in materials like concrete, asphalt, soil and rock, water, plastic, metal and wood.
+GPR is used in materials like concrete, asphalt, soil and rock, water, plastic, metal, and wood.
 It can also detect non-objects such as voids (hollow cavities).
 As such, under favorable conditions, GPR can virtually see anything.

 If you are seeking for underground utility locating services, there are multiple reasons why GPR is a good fit.
 The end goal is to save as much time, resources, and space while getting accurate assessments.